m-emre-yalcin/m-emre-yalcin.github.io/content/web.md

 Hi, I'm Emre

-I am 23 years old an autodidact developer, knowing diverse web technologies since high school and toiled all through my college life.
-Usually worked with small teams and always aspired to be a useful individual.
+I am 23 years old an autodidact software engineer.
+I have developed web apps since high school and toiled all through my college life.
+I usually worked with small teams and always aspired to be a helpful individual.
 I love programming and crave to make a difference in the world.
-My biggest goal is to create a popular software that influentially encourages people to be a better individual than yesterday.

 ## [Work Experience](#work-experience)